Companions of William the Conqueror

 Companions of the Conqueror fighting at Hastings, as depicted in the Bayeux Tapestry.
 The Duke is on the right, and shows his face to encourage his followers.
 Legend above: Hic Est Dux Wilel(mus) ("Here is Duke William.")
-At the left is Bishop Odo.
+At the left is Bishop Odo of Bayeux.
 Legend above: Hic Odo Eps (Episcopus) Baculu(m) Tenens, "Here (is) Odo the Bishop holding a club" (see detail below).
 To the far right, holding a standard, is Eustace, Count of Boulogne (see detail below), with legend above, in upper margin: E[...]TIUS, standing for Eustatius, a Latinised version of "Eustace".
-The figure is said by others to be Turstin FitzRolf, said by Orderic Vitalis to have carried the Norman standard: Turstinus filius Rollonis vexillum Normannorum portavit, "Turstin son of Rollo carried the standard of the Normans," The Tapestry however depicts it as the Papal Banner, a cross, granted to the Duke by Pope Alexander II to signify papal approval of the Conquest of England.
+The figure is said by others to be Turstin FitzRolf, said by Orderic Vitalis to have carried the Norman standard: Turstinus filius Rollonis vexillum Normannorum portavit, "Turstin son of Rollo carried the standard of the Normans," The Tapestry however depicts it as the Papal Banner, a cross, granted to the Duke by Pope Alexander II to signify papal approval of the Norman Conquest of England.

 William the Conqueror had men of diverse standing and origins under his command at the Battle of Hastings in 1066.
 With these and other men he went on in the five succeeding years to conduct the Harrying of the North and complete the Norman conquest of England.

-The term "Companions of the Conqueror" in the widest sense signifies those who planned, organised and joined with William the Conqueror, Duke of Normandy, in the great adventure which was the Norman Conquest (1066-1071).
+The term "Companions of the Conqueror" in the widest sense signifies those who planned, organised and joined with William the Conqueror, Duke of Normandy, in the Norman Conquest (1066–1071).
 The term is however more narrowly defined as those nobles who actually fought with Duke William in the Battle of Hastings.
 This article is concerned with the latter narrow definition.